-Recently, a few methods \citep{hottung2020learning, chalumeau2023combinatorial} have explored learning a continuous latent space for discrete routing problems, enabling latent space optimization during inference with any continuous optimization technique.
-However, the method proposed by \cite{hottung2020learning} is limited by its reliance on a labeled training set for SL, while the one of \cite{chalumeau2023combinatorial} enforces independence between the problem instance and the latent space structure.
-In contrast, we introduce a latent space model that conditions the latent representation on problem instances, addressing the limitations of previous approaches and enabling more effective latent space optimization.
-In addition, most prior inference methods, including those not based on latent spaces, rely on the augmentation trick \citep{kwon2020pomo} which enhances performance by generating variations of the same problem, such as rotating the coordinates, a task-specific technique that is only applicable to certain routing problems in an Euclidean space.
-While augmentation can improve performance, achieving competitive results without it is equally crucial for certain problems.
-To address this, we propose a novel guided inference method designed for latent-based models, based on Markov Chain Monte Carlo (MCMC) and Stochastic Approximation (SA).
-Our method provides theoretical convergence guarantees and outperforms most state-of-the-art NCO methods.
+Meanwhile, latent space models have proven effective across diverse tasks, including image generation \citep{rombach2022high}, text generation \citep{bowman2016generating}, anomaly detection \citep{an2015variational}, and molecule design \citep{gomez2018automatic}.
+More recently, \citet{hottung2020learning, chalumeau2023combinatorial} have explored learning a continuous latent space for discrete routing problems.
+Importantly, \citet{chalumeau2023combinatorial} have shown that RL-based latent methods can achieve competitive results without relying on the augmentation trick \citep{kwon2020pomo}, which is used in several prior inference methods.
+This augmentation strategy enhances performance by generating variations of the same problem, such as rotating the coordinates, but is task-specific and only applicable to certain routing problems in Euclidean space.
+However, existing latent space methods still have important limitations: the approach of \citet{hottung2020learning} relies on labeled training data for SL, whereas \citet{chalumeau2023combinatorial} lacks instance-dependent structure in its latent space and therefore does not adapt to the specific problem instance.
+In contrast, we introduce a latent space model that conditions the latent representation on problem instances and is trained with RL, addressing these limitations and enabling more effective latent space optimization.
+We further propose a novel guided inference method designed for latent-based models, based on Markov Chain Monte Carlo (MCMC) and Stochastic Approximation (SA).
+Our method comes with theoretical convergence guarantees and outperforms most state-of-the-art NCO methods.